-Littering may not make sense to those who don’t litter, but it is perfectly logical to someone who does.
+After all, littering may not make sense to those who don’t litter, but it is perfectly logical to someone who does.
 Human behaviour is such that they wouldn’t do it otherwise.
-After all, how many times have you heard someone say (or said these words yourself): “Well, it made sense to me at the time …”
+After all, how many times have you heard someone say, or said these words yourself: “Well, it made sense to me at the time …”

 Over the past four years I have written the Off the Ground blog and helped remove nearly 400 bags of rubbish and over 10,000 items of recyclables from the streets of my community.
 This has given me a lot of time to think about the potential reasons for littering, and I have assembled all of these into this handy-dandy summary.

 Imagine for a moment that you look down on your shirt and see a crumb from your lunch, a loose thread or strand of hair, or perhaps a bit of fluff from the tumble dryer.
 What is your reaction?

 If you’re like most people, myself included, you brush the offending bit of detritus onto the floor without a second thought.
 The difference between this and littering?
 Simply a matter of scale.
 Although this list is in no particular order, it brings me quite nicely to the first reason people litter:

 Earlier research has shown that different age groups have different definitions of litter.
 If your mental model of littering is a picture of someone maliciously throwing an item to the ground, and you carefully place your rubbish on a bench or a wall, then it’s not littering.
 I can almost guarantee that a businessman I spotted at the Chippenham railway station behaving in exactly this way in front of his co-workers didn’t see his actions in a negative light … even if the results are exactly the same.